248lee/CurriculumStreetFighter/README.md

 game_dir = "data/stable/StreetFighterIISpecialChampionEdition-Genesis"
 print(os.path.join(retro_directory, game_dir))
 ```
-Note that the rom file is only used for educational purpose.
+Note that the rom file provided by the above link is only used for educational purpose.
 Any other usages may be ILLEGAL.

 * ```pip install scipy```: This module is used for bilinear interpolation of the kernels when transferring the CNN.